 Should you stay and opt to accept the counter offer your loyalty maybe questioned – will you get access to those confidential projects in the future?
 You will only be able to do this once – so you are unlikely to get a further counter offer twelve months later should you resign again.

 Do not use the counter offer to try and re-negotiate a higher offer with your new employer – this doesn’t create the right impression and could damage your career with the new firm even before you set foot in the door.

 So before tendering your resignation, remind yourself the reasons why you chose to explore a new opportunity in the first place and consider these tips:

 2. Do stay true to yourself and remember all the reasons why you choose to explore a new opportunity

 3. Always resign in a professional manner – it’s such a small world and far better to part on good terms.

 Richard Guest is a Consultant in the Supply Chain & Procurement Practice at Berwick Partners

-Categories: Consumer & FMCG Recruitment, Finance Recruitment, Human Resources Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Life Sciences Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment
+Categories: Consumer & FMCG Recruitment, Finance Recruitment, Human Resources Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Life Sciences Recruitment, NHS Healthcare Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries Recruitment, Government Recruitment, Private Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment